Introduction to Arc in Rust

 Converting to Raw Pointers:

-, Rust enables safe shared data access across threads, a powerful feature for concurrent programming.
+By using Arc, Rust enables safe shared data access across threads, a powerful feature for concurrent programming.